ExCALIBUR-NEPTUNE/NESO-Tokamak/README.md

 source $SPACK_ROOT/share/spack/setup-env.sh
 ```

-### Clone NESO and its dependencies
-Next, having git-cloned this repository, change to the root directory (containing this readme) and obtain the required versions of NESO and its dependencies with:
+2. Next, having git-cloned this repository, change to the root directory (containing this readme) and obtain the required versions of NESO and its dependencies with:
 ```bash
 git submodule update --init --recursive
 ```

-### Build NESO and the app
-The app can then be built with:
+3. The app can then be built with:
 ```bash
 cd spack
 spack env activate .